 - Before the pandemic: Yes!
 Walk-ins are encouraged.
 Just don’t go when the museum is nearing its closing time.
 Although the museum closes at 5 PM, you need to be there at least an hour before closing to see everything and fully appreciate them.
 Going there 30 minutes prior to closing time is not practical unless you don’t mind getting rushed by the announcement that the museum will close in a few minutes.

 For big groups, however, like for educational field trips or company tours/excursions, you need to reserve and book slots in advance.
 Normally, the management doesn’t allow field trips and such on weekends.
 Their schedules generally fall on weekdays.

 Here are the contact details of the National Museum management:

 Reservation and Booking: 0966-3305931 (Globe) / 0929-4573286 (Smart) / (02) 527-7889 (landline)

 Office Hours: 10 AM – 5 PM (Tuesday – Sunday)

 How do we get in?

 - Go to the registration area.
 If there’s a queue, wait for your turn.

 - Register your name.
 If you are a group, just register one name.
-Count the total number of male and female in your group and write it down the log sheet.
+Count the total number of male and female in your group and write it down on the log sheet.